shuokabe/pyseg/README.md

 ## System requirements
-pyseg runs on Python 3.
+pyseg runs on Python 3 (tested on Python 3.6 and 3.8).